 “What?”

 “Well, Pete, usually when someone is sent alone into a pit of vipers to get the shiny bauble, it’s because they fucked up and this is a last-ditch assignment.
 If you win, great, but you’re not expected to win.
 In fact, you’re expected to be never heard from again.
 So, what happened, Pete?
 You sleep with the boss’s wife?
 Sister?
 Wait, was it his daughter?
-Pete!
+Pete.
 You dog.”

 He turns red on the last one.
 Maybe he did sleep with his boss’ daughter, or maybe the red face meant he’s really offended and I’m about to get punched.
 I also know that it’s entirely possible – no, probable – that he’s right and our spaceball suits were diverted from some other legitimate project to my playground.
 I’m okay with that.
 My own suit was set up to eviscerate people.
 I’m saving people I’ve never met from being torn in half.
 I should get a medal.